Edgeworth/memerna/README.md

   - hack values for multiloop coefficients should stay the same?
 - Still using 10\*kcal/mol.
 Should switch precision?
 What accuracy changes did Dave see?
+- does it use higher precision for t04?
 - check initiation/symmetry values
   energy model: